 Next, look at the company’s website and social media (and their Muse profile if they have one!).
 Explore the mission and values of the company, Raman suggests.
 Does the company stress teamwork or innovation?
 Does the sales team you’d be joining have a strong sense of friendly competition?

 If this isn’t your first-round interview with this company, you should also reflect on what was said in earlier interviews.
-Was there anything the hiring manager is particularly excited about a new hire working on?
+Is there anything the hiring manager is particularly excited about a new hire working on?
 Did you learn about certain obstacles the company is facing?
 “What are the big problems that keep them up at night regarding their work?”
 Raman says.

-Connect the Dots
+Connect the dots.

-Once your research is completed, reflect on how your own skills, traits, and experiences line up with what the company needs and wants, and decide what you’re going to talk about in your answer.
+Reflect on how your own skills, traits, and experiences line up with what the company needs and wants, and decide what you’re going to talk about in your answer.
 Focus on one or two things that make it clear you’ve done your research and that you’ve been listening, Goodfellow says.
 And be sure to “answer with the specific job in mind, not your general strengths.”

 For example, if you’re being hired to help build a new back-end for their website, an employer probably wants to hear about your experience on a past company’s website rebuild rather than your talent as a cook.
 Or let’s say the interviewer implied that goals and processes might change quickly or it’s a role where you really need to hit the ground running.
 You might talk about your proven track record as a fast learner.
 Or maybe it’s a startup or small company where you’ll have a lot of varied duties—in that case, talk about your skills with multitasking, prioritizing, and working well under pressure, Goodfellow says.

-Answering “what can you bring to the company?” and similar questions, Goodfellow says, “is your time to shine.”
+Answering this and similar questions, Goodfellow says, “is your time to shine.”
 As you’re putting your answer together, align your past experiences with the company’s needs, and clearly state your value add and how you can make things easier for the company, team, or person interviewing you, she says.
-This is an opportunity to really make your interviewer think, Now this is the right person for the job.
+Seize your opportunity to really make your interviewer think, “Now this is the right person for the job.”

 How do you do this?
 Don’t just list off impressive-sounding qualities.
 In interviews, Goodfellow would get tired “of the slew of adjectives folks think I want to hear.”
 You should also be prepared to say more than “my ability to motivate my team members” or “my Salesforce knowledge” or “my experience launching email newsletters.”

-“As Jocelyn talked about in our interview earlier, PopCo is looking to expand its market to small business owners with less than 25 employees, so I’d bring my expertise in this area and my experience in guiding a sales team that’s selling to these customers for the first time.
+“Jocelyn mentioned in our interview earlier that PopCo is looking to expand its market to small business owners with fewer than 25 employees.
+I’d bring my expertise in this area and my experience in guiding a sales team that’s selling to these customers for the first time.
 In most of my past roles, this segment has been my focus and in my current role, I also played a big part in creating our sales strategies when the business began selling to these customers.
-Since I’d sold to small business owners before, I worked with my managers to develop the sales script.
+Since I’d sold to small business owners before, I worked with my managers to develop the sales scripts.
 I also listened in on a number of sales calls with other account execs who were selling to these customers for the first time and gave them pointers and other feedback on how to approach these conversations.
 In the first quarter, our 10-person sales team closed 50 new bookings in this segment, and I personally closed 10 of those deals.
 I helped guide my last company through the expansion into small businesses, and I’m eager to do that again at PopCo.
-Plus, I noticed you have a monthly karaoke night—so I’m eager to bring my rendition of ‘Call Me Maybe’ to the team as well.”
+Plus, I noticed you have a monthly karaoke night—so I’m eager to bring my rendition of Miley Cyrus’s ‘Flowers’ to the team as well.”

 “I know you’re looking for an executive assistant who will make sure that nothing slips through the cracks because of your busy schedule, and I would bring my strong eye for detail to the team.
 In my past role I was responsible for supporting the company’s CFO, and I often caught small issues such as scheduling overlaps and missing information in expense reports.
 I was also responsible for taking minutes for all of the CFO’s meetings and then sending them out to meeting participants afterward.
 After one meeting when a number of important deadlines were discussed, I realized that the CFO had stated different dates for finalizing key earnings reports across different meetings—telling the executive team in an earlier meeting that she’d have the reports a week before a board meeting and telling her team she needed them by the date of the board meeting.
 I quickly confirmed the correct date with the CFO, and since she was on her way to another meeting, I sent a quick correction out with the meeting minutes, so that the finance team was aware of the error right away.
 As a result, the reports were ready in time for the board meeting.
 My fastidiousness and proactive nature would mean you can do your job knowing someone has the details and logistics covered.”